craftingcity/The-Known-World/README.md

 **Powerful Form.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ### Culture
-Your culture bestows in you and your neighbors some traits and ideals that can be mechanically represented by Ability Score Increases and Proficiencies and Language, or some other culturally endowed traits.
+Your culture bestows in you and your neighbors some traits and ideals that can be mechanically represented by *Ability Score Increases*, *Skills*, and *Languages*, and/or some other culturally endowed traits.
 #### Nation-States of Coalition
 ##### Kingdom of Prosper
 **Ability Score Increase.** Your Strength score increases by 1, and your Intelligence score increases by 1.